 Earning potential – The class prices vary and most tutors usually set their rates between $20 to $75 per hour.
 The amount you make will depend on how much time you spend teaching and the quality of your lessons, after deducting the necessary platform and payment processing fees of course.

-Teaching English and other foreign languages online is suitable for those who’re qualified and passionate in helping others achieve language proficiency through virtual classes.
+Teaching English and other foreign languages online is suitable for those who’re qualified and passionate about helping others achieve language proficiency through virtual classes.

 #4 – Wyzant